umbraco/UmbracoDocs/14/umbraco-workflow/getting-started/workflow-content-app.md

 ![Approval Groups Roles](../../../10/umbraco-workflow/getting-started/images/approval-groups-roles.png)

-Document type approval flows can also include conditional stages i.e., only include **Translators** in the workflow when the **Description** property has changed.
+Document type approval flows may contain conditional stages, such as including **Translators** in the workflow only when the **Description** property has changed.
 For more information on settings conditions in Document type approval flows, see the [Document type approval flows](../workflow-section/workflow-settings.md#document-type-approval-flows) section in the [Workflow Settings](../workflow-section/workflow-settings.md) article.

 Configuration cannot be modified when a content node is in a workflow process.